 Manankina graduated from Kharkiv Academy of Design and Arts.
 She was a finalist of the cultural exchange program Exter, supported by the Ukrainian Institute and finalist of Non-stop media biennale for young artists.
 Besides that she worked on a collaborative project with the ROTOR Gallery in Graz, Austria and was part of the residence of REMAIN Trans-Media Academy Hellerau in Dresden and the Polish residence of Fundacja ZPK in Lublin, NAWZAEM in Poznan.
 She studied in the American Art Incubator program in collaboration with the Izoliatsya platform in Kyiv.
 She worked on collective projects with the curator group of the Municipal Gallery in Kharkiv.
 Her works were exhibited in Warsaw, Lublin, Kyiv, Kharkiv, Lviv, Odesa.

 The residency is supported using public funding by Slovak Arts Council.
-The residency is also supported by Creative Industry Košice.
 The residency is organized in cooperation with Nazar Voitovich Art Residence.